-The first step in configuring a Windows based development system to connect to an Android device using ADB is to install the appropriate USB drivers on the system.
-The USB drivers to install will depend on the model of Android Device.
-If you have a Google Nexus device, then it will be necessary to install and configure the Google USB Driver package on your Windows system.
+The first step in configuring a Windows-based development system to connect to an Android device using ADB is to install the appropriate USB drivers on the system.
+The USB drivers to install will depend on the model of the Android Device.
+If you have a Google device such as a Pixel phone, then it will be necessary to install and configure the Google USB Driver package on your Windows system.
 Detailed steps to achieve this are outlined on the following web page: